CS152 Compiler Design Spring'19, Fall'19, Fall'20

 CS201 Compiler Construction Winter'16, Winter'17, Winter'18, Winter'19, Winter'20, Winter'21

 CS201 is an advanced compiler course.
-It starts with the internal code representations - intermediate representations (IR), such as control-flow graph (CFG) and single-static assignment (SSA), followed by a series of program optimizations internally performed by compilers, such as value numbering, common subexpression elimination, strength reduction, partial redundancy elimination, dead code elimination, and etc. The course has an emphasis on data-flow analysis, which has found many applications not only in compilers for code optimizations, but also in software engineering for program understanding and in computer security for vulnerability checking.
+It starts with the internal code representations - intermediate representations (IR), such as control-flow graph (CFG) and static-single assignment (SSA), followed by a series of program optimizations internally performed by compilers, such as value numbering, common subexpression elimination, strength reduction, partial redundancy elimination, dead code elimination, and etc. The course has an emphasis on data-flow analysis, which has found many applications not only in compilers for code optimizations, but also in software engineering for program understanding and in computer security for vulnerability checking.

 - CS260 Advanced Topics on Parallelism Exploitation Spring'17